8ivek/pullin-ad/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Pullin-ad is a sale oriented ad management pluigin that pulls in only interested user in the advertiser's website.
-Ensures / Increases sale.
+Ensures or Increases sale.

 == Description ==

 Pullin-ad is a sale oriented ad management pluigin that pulls in only interested user in the advertiser's website.
-Ensures / Increases sale.
+Ensures or Increases sale.

 == Installation ==